tboronczyk/aboyandhisblob/README.md

 This project is a fan translation of
 [A Boy and His Blob](https://en.wikipedia.org/wiki/A_Boy_and_His_Blob:_Trouble_on_Blobolonia), a video game for the Nintendo Entertainment System, to Esperanto.
-All copyrights to the original game belong to Nintendo and Absolute Entertainment and no infringement is intended.
+All copyrights to the original game belong to Nintendo and Absolute Entertainment.

 ## Requirements
 You *must* own a physical copy of the Boy and His Blob cartridge.
 Downloading